 We have Sandy's new book, YOGA for your BRAIN, and we will celebrate with a book signing party on St. Patrick's Day, Thursday, March 17th from 5pm - 7pm.
 Everyone is invited to stop by, meet Sandy and have her sign your book.
 We will also have a demo table so that you can do a tangle or show us one of your tangles.
 My daughter Kayla will be providing the food, and if you came to the Christmas party you know her food is really good.
 We will also be sampling new teas from The REPUBLIC of TEA.
 Everyone at Wingdoodle is very excited about the party and we all hope to see you there.

-March 12th so Kayla knows how much food to prepare.
+Please RSVP by March 12th so Kayla knows how much food to prepare.

 (You can come, even if you don't RSVP - you just won't get a cupcake - tee hee!)